Monthly Archives: August 2016

 Do you hear the concern, passion and urgency?
 Thousands of years later, has anything changed that we should be any less concerned than the writer of Proverbs?

 My own boys are at the age for which this is a very real threat to their soul because of the easy access to porn.
 They are on devices regularly and even though we have rules and we monitor it closely, we can’t be with them every single second.
-If they have a device in their hands, or are with friends who have access to the world through the web, danger is lurking.
+If they have a device in their hands, or they are with friends who have access to the world through the web, then danger is lurking.
 If they go to the grocery store, there are magazine racks full of women clothed provocatively to entice a sell of something.
 If they go to nearly any movie, even animated ones, the potential for lust is there.
 Satan has lust-lures everywhere, and every male (not to exclude women, but I am addressing fathers and sons particularly) must determine in his mind not to let his impulses lead him to take the bait and swallow the sin of lust hook, line and sinker.
 Satan never stops fishing for the ill-prepared.

 A point-blank, man-to-man question here: “Is your son prepared?”